TOMRA adds used beverage can (UBC) application to the GAINnext™ AI ecosystem to increase purity, capture efficiency and revenue for MRFs

 Further expanding its deep-learning-based applications, TOMRA now offers the market a high-throughput solution for used beverage can (UBC) aluminum recovery that delivers 98% purity or higher without manual sorting.
 This breakthrough technology further automates the sorting line to improve UBC capture efficiency for the material recovery facility (MRF), increasing revenue and decreasing costs.

 TOMRA’s new cutting-edge deep learning solution enables MRFs to maximize recovery and purity of aluminum from metal packaging waste streams.
-GAINnext™ leverages sophisticated AI to instantly detect and eject non-UBC materials like aluminum bottles, food cans, trays, UBC metals or plastics, and more, for high-accuracy, automated sorting of aluminum cans.
+GAINnext™ leverages sophisticated AI to instantly detect and eject non-UBC aluminum such as aerosols, food cans, and trays, as well as other metals and plastics, for high-accuracy, automated sorting of aluminum cans.
 The new solution features automated sorting at high belt speeds to significantly improve operational efficiency with up to 33 times more throughput than manual sorting.

 Developed as an end-of-line solution for MRFs, GAINnext™ quickly integrates into existing lines to lower overall costs and improve return on investment (ROI).
 GAINnext™ uses an RGB camera, trained by thousands of images, to recognize UBC based on shape, size, dimension and more.
 Its high-throughput processing delivers up to 2,000 ejections per minute, and the deep learning software identifies overlapping objects and calculates positioning for high-precision, above 98% purity sorting.
 Offering exceptional purity levels, the GAINnext™ UBC application gives the market an automated process for aluminum can-to-can recycling.